MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Finite State Automata; Verification; Interpretation.
   - <details><summary>Digest</summary> Verifying properties and interpreting the behaviour of deep neural networks (DNN) is an important task given their ubiquitous use in applications, including safety-critical ones, and their blackbox nature.
 We propose an automata-theoric approach to tackling problems arising in DNN analysis.
 We show that the input-output behaviour of a DNN can be captured precisely by a (special) weak Büchi automaton of exponential size.
 We show how these can be used to address common verification and interpretation tasks like adversarial robustness, minimum sufficient reasons etc. We report on a proof-of-concept implementation translating DNN to automata on finite words for better efficiency at the cost of losing precision in analysis.

-- Self-explaining deep models with logic rule reasoning. [[paper]](https://arxiv.org/abs/2210.07024)  [[code]](https://github.com/archon159/SELOR)
-  - Seungeon Lee, Xiting Wang, Sungwon Han, Xiaoyuan Yi, Xing Xie, Meeyoung Cha. *NeurIPS 2022*
-  - Key Word: Self-explanation; Logic rule; Interpretability.
-  - <details><summary>Digest</summary> We present SELOR, a framework for integrating self-explaining capabilities into a given deep model to achieve both high prediction performance and human precision.
-By “human precision”, we refer to the degree to which humans agree with the reasons models provide for their predictions.
-Human precision affects user trust and allows users to collaborate closely with the model.
-We demonstrate that logic rule explanations naturally satisfy human precision with the expressive power required for good predictive performance.
-We then illustrate how to enable a deep model to predict and explain with logic rules.
-Our method does not require predefined logic rule sets or human annotations and can be learned efficiently and easily with widely-used deep learning modules in a differentiable way.
-Extensive experiments show that our method gives explanations closer to human decision logic than other methods while maintaining the performance of deep learning models.

 - Efficient Dataset Distillation Using Random Feature Approximation. [[paper]](https://arxiv.org/abs/2210.12067) [[code]](https://github.com/yolky/RFAD)
   - Noel Loo, Ramin Hasani, Alexander Amini, Daniela Rus. *NeurIPS 2022*
   - Key Word: Dataset Distillation; Interpretability; Privacy; Neural Network Gaussian Process; Neural Tangent Kernel; Random Feature.